 Overview

 The Philodemic Room in Healy Hall is a historic space on Georgetown’s main campus, and home to weekly debates of the Philodemic Society, one of the oldest student debating societies in the United States and the oldest secular student organization at Georgetown.
-The room also hosts Georgetown community members and visitors for meetings and special events.
+The room also hosts Georgetown community members and visitors daily for meetings and special events.

 Back to TopThe Philodemic Society Committee for Slavery, Memory, and Reconciliation

 The Philodemic Society is an undergraduate debating organization established at Georgetown University in 1830.
-In 2018, members of the Philodemic Society formed the Committee for Slavery, Memory, and Reconciliation to research and document the historical connections of the Society to racism and discrimination and how those connections manifest in the Philodemic Room, the longstanding home for the Society’s debates.
+In 2018, members of the Philodemic Society formed their Committee for Slavery, Memory, and Reconciliation to research and document the historical connections of the Society to racism and discrimination and how those connections manifested in the Philodemic Room, the longstanding home for the Society’s debates.
 The Committee launched an ongoing effort within the Philodemic Society to acknowledge and address the history of their Society and to reconcile with it.
 The Committee’s work culminated in a 2019 report with research on individuals memorialized within the Philodemic Room and recommendations for historical acknowledgement and reconciliation.
 The report was discussed and voted on by the Society’s membership, and shared with the university.

 Back to TopThe Philodemic Room

 The Philodemic Room is one of many historic spaces within Healy Hall, and is adjacent to the Office of the President.
 Original blueprints of Healy Hall indicate the space was originally planned as a debating room and it has continued to serve this function through use by the Philodemic Society.
-The room was built during the construction of Healy Hall, 1877-1879, but the decorative finishes were not fully added until 1900.
-Brother Francis Schroen, S.J., painted the space in his signature style that provided a deep enhancement of the room decor.
-Included within the painted detail work of the ceiling are 12 names of historical debaters and speakers in the United States to emphasize the room’s intention and use.
-The Rostrum is centered on the north wall of the Philodemic Room and elevated above the finished floor.

 Historical photos indicate changes to the room’s decor over time, including lighting, furniture, wall paint schemes, floor and wall coverings, a drop ceiling and architectural elements of the rostrum.